Treatment of autonomic neuropathy includes:

 - Modifying your diet.
-This could include increasing the amount of fiber you eat and fluids you drink.
-Supplements containing fiber, such as Metamucil or Citrucel, also may help.
-Be sure to increase the fiber in your diet slowly to avoid gas and bloating.
+You may need to increase dietary fiber and fluids.
+Fiber supplements, such as Metamucil or Citrucel, also may help.
+Slowly increase fiber to avoid gas and bloating.

 - Medication to help your stomach empty.
 A prescription drug called metoclopramide (Reglan) helps your stomach empty faster by increasing the contractions of the digestive tract.
 This medication may cause drowsiness, and its effectiveness wears off over time.

 - Medications to ease constipation.
 Over-the-counter laxatives may help ease constipation.
 Ask your doctor how often you should use these medications.
-In addition, increasing the amount of fiber in your diet may help relieve constipation.
+Increasing dietary fiber also may help relieve constipation.

 - Antidepressants.
-Tricyclic antidepressants, such as imipramine (Tofranil) or nortriptyline (Pamelor), can help treat diarrhea and abdominal pain.
+Tricyclic antidepressants, such as imipramine (Tofranil), can help treat nerve-related abdominal pain.
 Dry mouth and urine retention are possible side effects of these medications.

 Your doctor may suggest: